This is Part 1 of a multi-part series regarding what to say when calling expired listings.

 You are going to get plenty of other objections so there is no reason to give them one more.

 When you are done watching the video below, we put together a blog post covering the best expired listing objection handlers.
+You will also enjoy reading our comprehensive list of the top expired listing scripts used by pro agents.

-FYI, in the video below, he does mention that some brokers might not like this idea so you may want to consider running it by them first!
+In the video below, he does mention that some brokers might not like this idea so you may want to consider running it by them first!

 What’s your thoughts on using your company or brokerage name when calling an expired listing?

-As a follow up to Kevin Ward’s suggestion in the video above about not using your company name when calling expires, Paul Argueta from REHRealEstate suggests that you DO NOT open your call by saying that you are a real estate agent or your company name at all!
+As a follow up to Kevin Ward’s suggestion in the video above about not using your company name when calling expires, Paul Argueta from REHRealEstate suggests that you do not open your call by saying that you are a real estate agent or your company name at all!

 Paul goes on further to say that: